Best Nursing Schools in Hawaii

 Tuition and Costs of BSN Programs in Hawaii

-With a median wage of about $65,000 according to the BLS, it's a good idea to pursue a university education, but how do you figure out which school has the best value for their tuition?
-Best practice is to look at all the costs and school outcomes to see what seems to make the most sense for your life.
-One example is the Chaminade University of Honolulu, which advertises tuition at about $20,000 per year, on-campus housing and meal plan for about $12,000, and books, supplies and additional fees for about $2000.
+With a median wage of about $65,000 according to the BLS, it’s a good idea to pursue a university education, but how do you figure out which school has the best value for their tuition?
+A best practice is to look at all the costs and school outcomes to see what seems to make the most sense for your life.
+One example is the Chaminade University of Honolulu, which advertises tuition and fees at about $35,000 plus another $1,600 in books and supplies for its BSN program.

 Advantages of BSN Programs